 - Revenue : What revenue is a customer generating?
 More often, few customers generate most revenue to your company.
 This means that product managers need to delicately understand the customers value and what they are asking for.

 - Value : Is this customer bringing in intangible value to the product or company?
 Some customers may not be with the company for a long duration, or many not generate huge revenue BUT may come with a great reference base or huge access to their network of customers, which is also very valuable to the product and company.
+You should now have skills with vocal customers that can change your roadmap at a cost, but use vision, duration, revenue and value to listen and learn from them.

 We absolutely want customer feedback and inputs on what's working well and what's not.
 But at the same time, we need to value the company and product vision.
 Balancing is not an easy act.
 Finally, this balancing act could be much harder for startups.
 For the reasons that the startups themselves are in the discovery mode, the business and revenue models are highly fluid.